DivLoic/xke-ratatouille/README.md

 $ cd xke-ratatouille
 ```

 Run the `gradlew-compose` script.
-This will, compile the project, create docker images and run theme.
+This will, compile the project, create docker images and run them.

 ```{bash}
 $ ./gradlew-compose.sh